The multimedia packager available in GPAC is called MP4Box.

 - for preparation of HTTP Adaptive Streaming content,

-- and packaging and tagging the result for streaming, download and playback on different devices (e.g. phones, PDA) or for different software (e.g. iTunes).
+- and packaging and tagging the result for streaming, download and playback on different devices (e.g. phones, tablets) or for different software (e.g. iTunes).

-It is widely used: by academics, by the video community and is used in many cloud infrastructures for preparation of multimedia files for playback, especially for iTunes/iOS and PlayStation.
+It is widely used: by the video community, by many cloud infrastructures for preparation of multimedia files for playback, especially for iTunes/iOS and PlayStation, and by academics.

 MP4Box can be used to repackage existing content to compliant ISO Media Files (MP4, 3GP, 3G2, OMA DCF).
 Note however that MP4Box does NOT re-encode audio, video and still image content, external tools shall be used for this purpose.